Tori Approximation of Families of Diagonally Invariant Measures: Entire Mass Approximations

-The assumption on $\lambda_1(x)$ implies that the second term in the right hand side of Eq. \eqref{eq: prob bound by division by p} vanishes.
+The assumption on $\lambda_1(x)$ implies that the second term in the right-hand side of Eq. \eqref{eq: prob bound by division by p} vanishes.
 To bound the first term, we need to analyze $\#B(p^{(n-1)/n}r) \cap x$.
-The following claim is a different wording of \cite[Lemma 3.5]{LSST}. \begin{claim} For every lattice $x$, $R>0$ we have that if $R > \lambda_1(x)$ we have
+The following claim is a different wording of \cite[Lemma 3.5]{LSST}. \begin{claim} For every lattice $x$, $R > \lambda_1(x)$ we have

 \end{claim} By Minkowski's theorem (\cite[Chapter VIII, Theorem V]{cassels2012introduction}), $\lambda_1(x)\cdots \lambda_n(x) \asymp \cov{x}$.
 In particular, $\lambda_n(x) \ll p^{(n-1)/n}$.
 Thus,